linker3000/Z80-Board/README.md

 All the above code loads via Tera Term using its copy-and-paste feature or by using Grant Searle's file uploader for CP/M: http://searle.hostei.com/grant/cpm/index.html#InstallingApplications

-Let me know if anything needs further modification...and enjoy some retro gaming!
+Let me know if anything needs further modification...and enjoy some retro computing!